ifs-ke/imanifinancialservices-guru/README.md

 *   **Transport Security:** HTTPS is assumed (typically handled by Vercel deployment).
 *   **Logging:**
     *   Client-side console logs can be captured and viewed on the Logger page.
-    *   Application notifications and client-side console logs can be sent to the backend console logger (or Logtail if configured).
+    *   Application notifications and client-side console logs can be sent to the backend console logger via `/api/client-log`.
 Logged data includes user context where available.
-Logs are typically viewed via the Vercel dashboard, Logtail, or server console.
+Logs are typically viewed via the Vercel dashboard or server console.

 **GDPR/DPA Compliance Considerations:**
 *   **Lawfulness, Fairness, Transparency:** Requires a clear Privacy Policy explaining data collection, storage, processing, and user rights.
-Consent should be obtained appropriately (Clerk handles auth consent, app-specific processing might need more).
+Consent should be obtained appropriately (Clerk handles auth consent if enabled, app-specific processing might need more).
 *   **Purpose Limitation:** Data collected appears limited to the app's financial management purpose.
 *   **Data Minimisation:** Data collected seems relevant and necessary for the app's features.
-*   **Accuracy:** Users can edit their financial data (transactions, debts, assets, etc.).
+*   **Accuracy:** Users can edit their financial data.
 *   **Storage Limitation:** No automatic data deletion for inactive users is implemented.
-Data persists until manually deleted or account closure (requires implementation).
+Data persists until manually deleted or account closure (requires implementation if Clerk is used).
 A data retention policy should be defined.
 *   **Integrity & Confidentiality:**
     *   Integrity is addressed via hashing.
     *   Confidentiality is strong server-side (scoped access, DB encryption).